Skip to Content

 • Students completing second year of college must have earned 60 credit hours; and

-• Students completing third year of college must have earned 90 credit hours.
+• Students completing their third year of college must have earned 90 credit hours.

-All the above requirements pertain to two-year colleges and technical colleges.
+The above requirements pertain to two-year colleges and technical colleges.
 Please note that there are additional requirements for four-year colleges and universities.
 If a student loses eligibility for the LIFE Scholarship, it may be regained by meeting eligibility requirements in the next academic year.
-Please note that the LIFE grade point average will be used to determine LIFE Scholarship eligibility only and will not be used in determining graduation eligibility or standing.
+Please note that the LIFE GPA will be used to determine LIFE Scholarship eligibility only and will not be used to determine graduation eligibility or standing.

 • Click "Student"